 This EAP is offered through Public Safety EAP A division of ESI and is specifically designed for emergency responders and fire professionals.
 The program offers up to six in-person counseling sessions per year and utilizes mental health professionals that specialize in fire and EMS issues.

 Please review the program flyer explaining the benefits offered as well as a flyer with information about how to access services.
 We encourage you to use these to communicate with your career professional fire fighters about this new opportunity.
 Public Safety EAP has also developed a great video explaining the benefits available.

 Your district's career professional fire fighters and their dependents have immediate access to these program services and benefits.
 There is no waiting period.
 If help is needed, all it takes is a simple phone call to 1-888-327-1060 or visit online at PublicSafetyEAP.com.

-Beginning July 1, 2019, volunteers and administrative staff can be added to the program for $14.27 per volunteer/employee per year.
-Please download the enrollment form and submit by June 1, 2019.
+Volunteers and administrative staff can be added to the program for $14.27 per volunteer/employee per year.
+Please download the enrollment form.

 If you have any questions, please contact Scott Neufeld, Director of Risk and Claims Management.

 Letter from the Oregon State Fire Fighters Council announcing the program and partnership

 Public Safety EAP Member Card

 Program flyer explaining the benefits